Awards

 The CNPN – Tony Pawson Proteomics Award recognizes remarkable achievements in the fundamental understanding and/or practice of proteomics in biological sciences.
 Formerly called the “CNPN Distinguished Researcher Award”, the award was renamed in 2014 in recognition of the seminal contributions to the proteomics field of one of the most influential Canadian scientists of all time, the late Prof. Tony Pawson who received the CNPN award in 2013.

-Nominations are open for the 2023 Award (self-nominations are permitted).
-The award will be presented at the CNPN annual meeting, held in Regina, Saskatchewan.
-The awardee will present a lecture on their work and receive an award consisting of a trophy and a $2000 prize.
+Nominations are open for the 2024 Award (self-nominations are permitted).
+The award will be presented at the CNPN annual meeting, held in Whistler, British Columbia from Nov.
+17-20, 2024.
+Please see the website for details.
+The awardee will present a 20 min lecture on their research/career progression and receive an award consisting of a trophy and a $2000 prize.

 Applicant Eligibility